-The aim of this Module is to provide the student with a basic understanding of geology, hydrology and geomorphology and methods for assessing and understanding landscape forms and processes - specifically, equipping them with surveying practice skills suitable for engineering and environmental application.
+The aim of this Module is to provide the student with a basic understanding of geology, hydrology and geomorphology and methods for assessing and understanding landscape forms and processes - specifically, surveying for engineering and environmental application.

 By the end of this module the student should be able to:

 1. Demonstrate an understanding of geology relevant to civil and environmental engineering